|Product Number: 45251A|

 - After the 250 loads the DROMs and checks for the default mass storage device, it does not proceed to execute the autostart file (AFIG).
 Using our 260, we set the 8” floppy 260 boot disc to execute a simple PRINT statement, but the 250 refused to execute the PRINT statement.
 So, we know that the system hang occurs after the 250 checks for the default mass storage device and before executing the AFIG file (so close!).

 For their age, 250 computers are still fairly reliable.
-Below is a list of boards and our experience with reliability:
+Below is a list of boards and our experience with reliability (as of 2013):

 Processor boards - 80% working.
 The most likely to fail are the earliest versions which have batteries (usually leaking) mounted on the board.